Marisnick, White homer as Astros beat White Sox 3-0

+HOUSTON (AP) — The Houston Astros continued to pile up home runs on Monday night, even without their top slugger.

-HOUSTON (AP) — Jake Marisnick and Tyler White homered and Brad Peacock had another solid start to lead the Houston Astros over the Chicago White Sox 3-0 Monday night.
+Jake Marisnick and Tyler White homered and Brad Peacock had another solid start to lead the Astros over the Chicago White Sox 3-0.

-Playing without George Springer, who leads the American League with 17 homers, the Astros got pop from the bottom of the lineup to give them at least one homer in 17 straight games.
-They’ve piled up 40 home runs in that span, and the two long balls Monday night helped them to their 11th win in 12 games.
+With George Springer, who leads the American League with 17 homers, out with a stiff back the Astros got pop from the bottom of the lineup to give them at least one homer in 17 straight games.
+They have 40 home runs in that span, and the two long balls Monday night helped them to their 11th win in 12 games.

+“Jake has really taken off recently with getting good pitches to hit,” manager AJ Hinch said.
+“We always feel good about whoever we have up there … we certainly feel good about the middle of our order no matter who it is and the same thing for the bottom of the order.”

 Peacock (5-2) allowed two hits and fanned nine in five innings for his third straight win.
 He has allowed just two runs combined in his last three starts after giving up 11 combined in his previous three outings.

+“He threw everything tonight where he wanted to, which is exciting for him and certainly productive for him,” Hinch said.
+“Other than the last inning when he threw literally a third of his pitches to get through the fifth, he was in complete control.
+They made him really work at the end, which got him out of the game.”

 Ryan Pressly pitched a scoreless eighth to extend his MLB-record streak of appearances without allowing a run to 40, and Roberto Osuna gave up a hit in the ninth, preserving the shutout and earning his 12th save.

 The Astros bounced back for their eighth win in a row against the White Sox after a 4-3 loss to the Red Sox on Sunday snapped a 10-game winning streak.
 Houston has the best record in the majors at 32-16 after going 14-4 this month.